 - The people deciding which views to forcibly suppress could easily be in the wrong, and end up suppressing the truth.
 The use of force doesn’t favor the people who are right.
 It favors whoever happens to be more powerful and capable of violence.

+There are parts of the Bible that describe censorship disapprovingly.
 In the Old Testament, the prophet Jeremiah was imprisoned several times by powerful people who didn’t like what he was saying.
+Everybody thought he should die for making unfavorable prophecies about them.
 A priest had him beaten and put in the stocks.
+A rival prophet tried to get another priest to put Jeremiah in the stocks and neck-irons just for prophesying at all.
 A king imprisoned him because he thought he should have made a different prediction.
 Another king burned what Jeremiah had written and tried to arrest him.
 And another king’s officials, who thought Jeremiah should die for what he was saying, captured him and kept him in a deep cistern.

 Some of the kings who thought that way are portrayed as bad kings, but even supposedly good kings like David silenced people.
 Solomon declared that people he deemed not to be wise enough must not open their mouths.
 The Bible approvingly describes a king making a decree that anyone who said anything against the God of Israel must be killed.2 Paul said people who taught things that he didn’t agree with must be silenced.
 He also threatened his own followers and said he wouldn’t spare those who questioned his authority.

 The God of the Bible clearly isn’t into free speech.
 The Bible says God killed thousands of his people for expressing disapproval of their leaders’ actions.
 David praised God for silencing his enemies, and asked him to do it some more.
+God told Ezekiel he was going to have the Ammonites slaughtered for their insults.
+He told Zechariah he was planning to ban people from saying the names of other gods, and to make (false?) prophecy a crime punishable by death.
 The one sin that God will never forgive, according to Jesus, is a speech offense.
 God thinks some people don’t even have a right to talk about God’s laws.

 Speaking of which, the Bible’s laws include speech laws punishable by death.
-It was against the law for people to pray to foreign gods, to promote other religions, or to say anything disrespectful about God, or about the ruler of their people, or about the priests.
+It was against the law for people to pray to foreign gods, to promote other religions, to use God’s name wrong, or to say anything disrespectful about God, or about the ruler of their people, or about the priests.
 People could be sentenced to death for speaking “blasphemy”.
 In the USA, laws like that are unconstitutional.3